 Excision was originally made in 2008 by debuting director Richard Bates, Jr as an eighteen minute short film.
 This has been the opportunity for Bates to expand the short to feature length and with a name cast.
 You can clearly see that the original idea and the sting in the ending held had an appealing concision but it does feels overburdened being stretched to full length here.
 The film does arrive at a horrible ending, even if it is one that you can see coming.
 The main problem with it for me was that the film had done an admirable job in creating sympathy for Annalynne McCord but the ending steps over into then portraying her as the deluded monster and freak that the rest of the show has been engaged in persuading us that she is not.

-Richard Bates, Jr next went onto make a further black horror comedy with Suburban Gothic (2014) and the horror comedy Trash Fire (2016), both black comedies concerning themselves with middle-class disaffection.
+Richard Bates, Jr next went onto make Suburban Gothic (2014) and the non-genre Trash Fire (2016), both black comedies concerning themselves with middle-class disaffection.